nicnolen/CodeRefactor/README.md

-# CodeRefactor
+# Horiseon

 ## Description
-This project teaches users how to run a successful business.
+Horiseon teaches users how to run a successful business.
 The most straightforward way to make a business successful is by having proper marketing techniques.
-This project describes the three most important factors to maximize the number of users visiting your website: Search Engine Optimization, reputation, and social media.
+Horiseon describes the three most important factors to maximize the number of users visiting your website: Search Engine Optimization, reputation, and social media.
 While building this project, the most important thing I learned is to maximize accessibility for everyone.
 This means using more semantic (descriptive) elements, adding alternative text to images, and putting headers in sequential order to name a few.

 ## Installation